John Brewster Jr.: Family and early life

 One of the younger Brewster's "more touching and polished full-length portraits" is of his father and stepmother, according to Ben Genocchio, who wrote a review of an exhibition of Brewster's portraits in the New York Times.
 They are shown at home in conventional poses and wearing refined but not opulent dress in a modestly furnished room.
 His mother sits behind her husband, reading while he is writing.
 "She stares directly at the viewer, though softly, even submissively, while her husband stares off into the distance as if locked in some deep thought."

-Being Deaf from birth, and growing up in a time when no standardized sign language for the Deaf existed, the young Brewster probably interacted with few people outside of the circle of his family and friends, with whom he would have learned to communicate.
+Being Deaf from birth, and growing up in a time when no standardized sign language for the Deaf existed, the young Brewster probably interacted with few people outside of the circle of his family and friends, with whom he would have learned to communicate using a form of home sign.
 A kindly minister taught him to paint, and by the 1790s he was traveling through Connecticut, Maine, Massachusetts, and eastern New York State, taking advantage of his family connections to offer his services to the wealthy merchant class.

 His younger brother, Dr. Royal Brewster, moved to Buxton, Maine in late 1795.
 The artist either moved up with him or followed shortly afterward and painted likenesses in and around Portland in between trips back to Connecticut.